Sectorial descent for wrapped Fukaya categories: Lagrangian linking disks and surgery at infinity

-It is important to know when a front projection in $\RR_z\times\RR_s\times M$ corresponds to an \emph{embedded} Lagrangian (rather than just an immersed Lagrangian).
-This holds, of course, whenever the Legendrian lift has no Reeb chords, in other words whenever the front projection has no common tangencies with any of its vertical translates (other than itself).
-Note that this is always the case for a front in $\RR_z\times\RR_s\times M$ obtained as $e^s$ times a front in $\RR_t\times M$ representing an embedded Legendrian.
+It is important to know when a front in $\RR_z\times\RR_s\times M$ corresponds to an \emph{embedded} Lagrangian (rather than just an immersed Lagrangian).
+This holds whenever the Legendrian lift has no Reeb chords, or in other words whenever the front has no common tangencies with any of its vertical translates (other than itself).
+This is always the case for a front in $\RR_z\times\RR_s\times M$ obtained as $e^s$ times a front in $\RR_t\times M$ representing an embedded Legendrian.